jefferyto/openwrt-vivarium/README.md

 ## Rebuild local Docker image

-The local Docker image can be rebuilt to update or change the SDK used:
+The local "builder" Docker image can be rebuilt to update or change the SDK used:

     $ sudo docker-compose build

-The `--no-cache` option may be needed to force a rebuild / re-download.

 ## Directory cleaning